-No one wants to think about his or her own death, but it’s the central fact of life.
+No one wants to think about his or her own death, but it’s a fact of life.
 You’ve worked hard all of your life and want your assets to go to your loved ones.
-If you don’t have a will, the state of Maryland decides who gets your worldly goods, and that may not match your intentions.
+If you don’t have a will, the state of Maryland decides who gets your worldly goods.
+That may not match your intentions.
 Basically, a last will and testament is a document stating how you want your assets distributed.
-Those who die without a will, or intestate, open their estate to all sorts of complications.
+Therefore, those who die without a will, or intestate, open their estate to all sorts of complications.

 A person’s estate consists of solely-owned property or property titled in a certain way.
 For example, if the decedent – the deceased party – has a bank account in his own name, that account becomes part of his estate.
-A bank account held with his spouse, child or another person titled jointly with right of survivorship goes directly to the surviving co-owners.
-Married couples usually own their residence in “joint tenancy with right of survivorship” and the surviving partner automatically inherits the home.
+A bank account held with his spouse, child, or another person titled jointly with right of survivorship, goes directly to the surviving co-owners.
+Married couples usually own their residence in “joint tenancy with right of survivorship.”
+The surviving partner automatically inherits the home.
 If the property is held as “tenants in common,” then the portion owned by the decedent becomes part of the estate.

 The person writing a will – the testator – establishes who they want to serve as the personal representative, or executor, of their estate.
-The personal representative is required to administer the decedent’s estate, which involves resolving any debts and handling the distribution of property.
-Most importantly, the personal representative is a fiduciary and therefore has duties of loyalty, candor, honesty and good faith to the deceased, i.e. the personal representative must act within the deceased best interests, not his or hers or any others due to inherit.
+The personal representative is required to administer the decedent’s estate.
+This involves resolving any debts and handling the distribution of property.
+Most importantly, the personal representative is a fiduciary, and therefore has duties of loyalty, candor, honesty, and good faith to the deceased.
+In other words, the personal representative must act within the deceased’s best interests, rather than those of others due to inherit.
 While the personal representative is often a relative, the testator might choose a close friend or professional to handle estate administration.
-When a person dies intestate, the personal representative is appointed according to Maryland law, and that is the spouse or closest adult relative.
+When a person dies intestate, the personal representative is appointed according to Maryland law.
+That is the spouse or closest adult relative.

 Maryland Law of Intestate Succession

 To die intestate means to die without a will.
 Maryland’s laws of intestate succession are based on marital and blood relationships.
-Under the law, the widow or widower of the decedent receives the entire estate if there are no surviving children or parents.
+Therefore, by law, the widow or widower of the decedent receives the entire estate if there are no surviving children or parents.
 Otherwise, the estate is divided as follows, with specific monetary amounts involved:

 - Children, no spouse – the children divide the entire estate, again with the portion of any predeceased child going to their offspring.
 Maryland law does not include stepchildren in this estate division.
 Md.
 Est. & Trusts § 3-103